dotMavriQ/KLOTTRAT/README.md

 # KLOTTRAT
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/pools/c/83Kuv5N5xA)

 My first amusing attempt at making my own font.

-It is roughly influenced by the type of graffiti I would do in the bottom of my notebooks at school.
+It is roughly influenced by the type of graffiti I would do at the bottom of my notebooks in highschool.

 I just wanted to spend some time getting into the creation of fonts and all that goes into it.

 It is *NOT* intended for sincere use, but *could* hypothetically be used for something.

+I am actually trained in typography and have done courses in it, this font will not reflect that, intentionally.

 ![muh intropic](https://github.com/dotMavriQ/KLOTTRAT/blob/master/Klottrat_1.png?raw=true)